-Not that everyone with Kidney energy problems gets bags under the eyes or course, and they might be due to something else, but as a general rule, Kidney energy problems often manifest here.
+Not that everyone with Kidney energy problems gets bags under the eyes of course (note the capital ‘K’ in Kidney to differentiate it from the organ, ‘k’ for kidney organ) .
+They might be due to something else.
+But as a general rule, Kidney energy problems often manifest here.

 If you’re new to Chinese medicine, getting your head round a different way of thinking takes a while.
-OF course the ancient Chinese did understand pretty well what the kidney organs (most people have two kidneys) did and do.
+Of course the ancient Chinese did understand pretty well what the kidney organs (most people have two kidneys) do.

 They also thought you had a large, but limited, amount of energy behind it.
 (You can read more about this concept under Jing.)

 As it gets used up certain Kidney ‘deficiency’ signs accumulate.
 One of these signs can be bags under the eyes.

 You may find this a bit old-fashioned.
 After all, in the modern 24-hour world, aren’t we all free, or at least more free, than our ancestors?

 At night, they mostly lacked good light, so they slept.